Originally published EV Obsession.

 Nonetheless, he brings the discussion to our level.
 He tries hard to answer questions in a way that will help the questioner.
 He puts the language at the expected level of knowledge of the listener(s), and he provides analogy after analogy, metaphor after metaphor, to put complicated points that normally only certain engineers or economists or businesspeople would understand in terms that an uninitiated, uncultured, buffoon-like cleantech blogger can digest.

-It’s not just more interesting and stimulating for the audience — it also shows respect for the person on the other side of the conversation, whoever it may be.
+It’s not just more interesting and stimulating for the audience — it also shows respect for the person on the other side of the conversation, whomever it may be.
 It shows Elon’s not just interested in talking for his own benefit or to hear his own voice, but to help improve the understanding and experience of as many people as possible.

 Elon is cautious and humble (to an extent).

 As noted above (in the “Elon is thoughtful” section), Elon is quite cautious about his statements.
 Yes, he is known to be overly optimistic regarding timelines (perhaps that’s part of why he gets so much done — “It’ll just take this long.
 Let’s do it.”), but regarding most matters, he is obsessively cautious about accuracy and performance.
 While he may be profiled in some ways as a risktaker, he went to great lengths to build the safest car on the planet.
 While he is having a lot of fun while doing so, but it’s worth highlighting that some of his chief life aims are apparently helping society to be more cautious with the planet’s climate, helping society to be more cautious with the planet’s store and quality of natural resources, and helping society to be more cautious with our likelihood of long-term survival.